xNaCly/blog/content/posts/2025/fast-lexer-strategies.md

 summary: "Making compilation pipelines fast, starting with the tokenizer"
 date: 2025-07-11
 draft: true
+math: true
 tags:
   - C
   - pldev
 ---

-{{<callout type="Warning">}}
-In this blog post I'll explain strategies I used to make the purple garden lexer really fast, that doesnt mean all approaches are feasible for your usecase and architecture.
+In this blog post I'll explain strategies I used to make the purple garden lexer really fast.

+> Purple garden is an s-expr based language I am currently developing for
+> myself.
+Its my attempt at building a language I like, with a battery included
+> approach, while designing it with performance in mind.

+This doesn't mean all approaches are feasible for your use case, architecture and design.
+I tried to bring receipts for my performance claims, so watch out for these blocks at the end of chapters:

+{{<callout type="Info - Benchmark">}}
 {{</callout>}}

 # Introduction to Lexing

-A lexer (often also a tokenizer) is the easiest part of any compilation and language pipeline.
+A lexer (often also referred to as a tokeniser) is the easiest part of any compilation and language pipeline.
 The idea is to convert a list of characters into a list of tokens in which each token conveys some meaning.
 This list of tokens can then be used by the parser to generate an abstract syntax tree (AST), which the